How to Choose the Right Python Concurrency API

 Process to Choose a Python Concurrency API

-One approach you can use, that is perhaps the most common, is to choose one API in an ad hoc manner.
+One approach you can use, which is perhaps the most common, is to choose one API in an ad hoc manner.

 Many development decisions are made this way and your program will probably work fine.